Open wagon: Side-tipping wagons

 Side-tipping wagons have hydraulic, pneumatic or electric tipping equipment, that enables the wagon body to be lifted on one side.
 Depending on the design, they may be tipped to both sides or just one side only.
 In order to prevent wagons from falling over during the tipping operation, some are equipped with track pinch bars with which they can be securely anchored to the trackbed.
 These wagons are often seen in unit trains being used to remove excavated material from major construction sites.

 Specialized wagons

 Lorry or mine car

 A lorry or mine car is an open railroad car (gondola) with a tipping trough, used in mining.
 It is known in the UK as a tippler or chaldron wagon, and in the US as a mine car.

 Chaldrons

 The first railway bulk-cargo gondolas, the first freight wagons, were the chaldron cars of the early coal-carrying plateways.
 These were relatively short in length and tall in proportion, with a tapered body that widened upwards, above the wheels.
 Once locomotive haulage began, the unstable and top-heavy nature of this design became a problem with increasing speeds and later wagons became lower and longer.
-The chaldron shape survived in a few cases, such as low-speed working around a large factory sites including steelworks.